 The following transcript was taken from InSights, a staffing and recruiting podcast from Haley Marketing Group dedicated to providing quick-hitting takeaways on Social Recruiting, Content Marketing, and Employer Branding.
 To listen to the episode, click play on the player above or visit the episode page [InSights] Preparing for 2020

 Brad Bialy: A new year means new goals, new objectives, and this stems back to the foundation.
 What are you as an organization or you as an individual looking to accomplish in 2020.
 If we think about most staffing and recruiting firms and their overall collective goals for the year, it’s typically generating more applications or more job orders.
 It’s getting more of those job orders where you can put great people to work in your local market.
 So if we think about setting those goals and we have those quantifiable goals, Matt and I aren’t here to tell you how to address your business goals.
 That’s the number that you have to come up with with your team.
-We’re here today to talk about how content marketing can help fuel those goals.
+We’re here today to talk about how a seo audit can help fuel those goals.

 Brad Bialy: So Matt, I’m going to pass it to you here.
 How can you set a measurable goal for content marketing in 2020, and how can we make sure that that’s aligned with overall business goals?